thefrontside/microstates/README.md

 ### Type Composition

 Microstates types are composable, which mean that you can combine types to create other types.
 Types that compose other types are called `class` types.
-They look similar to regular JavaScript classes but they must confirm to certain conventions that allow them to be composable.
+They look similar to regular JavaScript classes but they must conform to certain conventions that allow them to be composable.

 ### Defining class types